eezd/EhFavDL/docs-en.md

 Create or update `ComicInfo.xml` for both folders and `.cbz` files that meet the specified criteria.

+Regarding `9.
+Update ComicInfo.xml (folder & .cbz)`, please be very cautious.
+The reason I didn’t include it in `-w` is that it would result in a massive amount of data being written.
+For example, if I’ve already downloaded 200GB of galleries, this method would decompress and then recompress them, resulting in 400GB of write operations in a single cycle.
+If this runs every hour, my SSD wouldn’t be able to handle it.
+Therefore, I recommend using LANraragi, which doesn’t read the metadata from `.cbz` files, but instead reads from the `LANraragi` database.

 10. Directory To CBZ File

 Create `.cbz` files based on folders in the directory that meet the specified criteria.